gnuwimp/gabc/README.md

 ## Changes
 <pre>
+2.6:    added overwrite destination files option
+        some bug fixes and improvements

 2.5:    added aac encoding (Windows only, requires iTunes + qaac64)
         minor improvements
         updated Jaudiotagger library and added it to the source tree